Akshaykumar05/Cloud-Computing/README.md

 ## Cloud Engineer
 For becoming a Cloud Engineer, one should have the knowledge of following
-1. Linux
+1. Operating System: Linux
 2. Networking
 3. Programming language: Python/Golang
-4. Cloud service: AWS/Azure/GCP
+4. Cloud provider service: AWS/Azure/GCP
-5. Docker
+5. Containerisation: Docker
-6. IaaC
+6. Infrastructure As a Code (IaaC)
 7. CI/CD
 5. Database